mftrhu/bmrk/README.md

 ## Usage

 The CLI app *tries* (success is not guaranteed) to be simple to use.
-It offers four sub-commands: add, list, goto and show.
+It offers six sub-commands: add, list, goto, show, edit and remove.

 ### add